Add Stability to Your Retirement Mix

 Is a Gold or Silver IRA Right for You?

 Gold and silver IRAs are becoming more and more common these days.
-Whether it's because the most recent recession has inspired Americans to seek out more diverse types of retirement funds, or simply because families want more protection for their money, there is a lot of buzz surrounding precious metal-backed retirement accounts today.
+Whether it's because the most recent recession has inspired Americans to seek out more diverse types of retirement funds, or simply because families want more potential protection for their money, there is a lot of interest in precious metal-backed retirement accounts today.

-Whatever your reason for looking into an IRA backed by precious metals might be, it’s always a good idea to gather as much information as possible so that when the time comes to make a change or an upgrade, you feel comfortable doing so.
+Whatever your reason for looking into an IRA backed by precious metals might be, it’s always a good idea to gather as much information as possible so that if the time comes to make a change, you feel comfortable doing so.

 What are Gold and Silver IRAs?

-When you back an IRA with either gold or silver (or both), you are making the decision to protect your retirement funds against the types of fluctuations in the market that could have disastrous implications on your overall portfolio.
-A precious metals IRA is a self-directed, government-approved retirement account backed by physical gold, silver or other metals, such as platinum or palladium.
+When you back an IRA with either gold or silver (or both), you are making the decision to potentially protect your retirement funds against the types of fluctuations in the market that could have severe implications on your overall holdings.
+A precious metals IRA is a government-approved retirement account backed by physical gold, silver or other metals, such as platinum or palladium.

 The National Economy and Your IRA